BesherTaye/FNO-AllenCahnPDE/README.md

 574241
 ```

-CNN Model Predictions:
+The CNN model predictions did not display optimal prediction capabilities:

 <div align="center">
   <img src="./figures/true_vs_approx_cnn.png" alt="CNN Predictions">
 </div>

-# FNO vs CNN
+## FNO vs CNN

-In this section, we compare the performance of Fourier Neural Operators (FNO) and Convolutional Neural Networks (CNNs) in solving the Allen-Cahn equation.
+We numerically compare the performance of Fourier Neural Operators (FNO) and Convolutional Neural Networks (CNNs) in solving the Allen-Cahn equation.

-## Comparing Metrics

-The Testing Loss Curve compares the performance of the FNO, FNO_2, and CNN models over 30 epochs.
+The testing loss curve compares the training performance of the FNO, FNO_2, and CNN models over 30 epochs.

 <div align="center">
   <img src="./figures/testing_loss_curve_comparison.png" alt="CNN Predictions">
 </div>

-Below is a function that creates a summary table comparing multiple models based on their evaluation metrics.
+Computed error metrics can be found below:

 | Model Index | Model     | Test MSE  | Test MAE  | Test RMSE | Test R²   | Test Relative L2 (%) | Min Test Loss | Total Parameters |
 |------------|----------|-----------|-----------|-----------|-----------|----------------------|---------------|------------------|
 | 0          | FNO1d    | $$0.002351$$  | $$0.019859$$  | $$0.043836$$  | $$0.996572$$  | $$5.293022$$             | $$0.002130$$      | $$211393$$           |
 | 1          | FNO2_1d  | $$0.003570$$  | $$0.029459$$  | $$0.057029$$  | $$0.994789$$  | $$6.972500$$             | $$0.001887$$      | $$350785$$           |
 | 2          | CNNModel | $$0.584649$$  | $$0.657924$$  | $$0.762959$$  | $$0.146385$$  | $$0.921221$$             | $$0.567342$$      | $$574241$$           |

 As we can see, FNO1d outperforms both FNO2_1d and CNNModel across all metrics.
 It achieves the lowest error, highest R² score, and best overall predictive performance.
 Moreover, adding more Fourier layers in FNO2_1d did not lead to improvements, as its error metrics are slightly worse than FNO1d.
 The CNN model performs significantly worse than both FNO models, despite having the highest number of parameters.